First time marijuana grower?

 The rule of thumb is that when most of the pistils (commonly known as “hairs” for their appearance) on the flower clusters (“buds”) have turned from white to brown, it is time to harvest.
 If possible, have an experienced friend take a look and give you harvest advice, or check online.

 The proper dryness is when the buds are dry, but not crispy to the touch.
 A good rule of thumb is to bend the stems below the flowers.
 If the stems snap but don’t break clean through, the flowers are probably about the right dryness.
 If the stems merely bend, let the cannabis dry some more.
-If the stems snap clean through, the flowers are probably too dry.
+If the stems snap clean through into separate pieces, the flowers are probably too dry.
 If needed, they can be placed in a slightly more humid environment briefly to rehydrate so they don’t crumble when handled.

 Once the proper dryness is reached, clip the buds off the stems and store in a cool, dry place.
 Glass jars in a closet are perfect.
 Be sure to check the moisture levels regularly to avoid mold.